-Once you’re happy with the development domain, contact your local studio to schedule your website going live.
+Once you’ve approved the work we’ve gone on your development domain, contact your local studio to schedule your website going live.

 It is vital your studio knows when you are planning to go live, changes will need to be made to our hosting infrastructure that you are unable to make.

-For the site to go live, we need to make some changes to the DNS settings and some hosting infrastructure changes.
+For the site to go live, we need to make some changes to the DNS settings and internal hosting infrastructure changes.

 The DNS changes can be complicated, so we strongly recommend providing your Nettl studio with details to your current domain registrar so they can make the changes for you and can avoid any unnecessary downtime when going live.
 The DNS changes required are outlined below: